douglasdavis/ddavis.io/content/posts/deploy-pypi-srht.md

       python .ci-scripts/srht-pypi.py
 ```

-For this example I'm only building both a source distribution
+For this example I'm building both a source distribution (`sdist`)
-(`sdist`) and a wheel (`bdist_wheel`) for the toy
+and a wheel (`bdist_wheel`) for the toy project[^fn:1].
+In the
-project[^fn:1].
-In the repository I have a directory called
+repository I have a directory called `.ci-scripts` with a script
-`.ci-scripts` with a script to handle the PyPI upload.
-The script
+to handle the PyPI upload.
+The script ensures that I only upload
-ensures that I only upload to PyPI if the repository git hash is
+to PyPI if the repository git hash is on a tag, and the name of
-on a tag, and the name of the tag is the same as the version of
+the tag is the same as the version of the python project (the
-the python project (the versions and tags are formatted
+versions and tags are formatted `X.Y.Z`).
+Here are the contents of
-`X.Y.Z`).
-Here are the contents of that script:
+that script:

 ```python
 import subprocess